 Presidential administrations tend to attract attention for what commentators think they should have done better rather than for they think they have done well.
-That is unfortunate, and we should not hesitate to compliment presidents for their achievements as well as their oversights.

 Liberals fret that there'd be a backlash if the Supreme Court established a right to same-sex marriage.
 Here's why they shouldn't worry too much.